Regional Representation of the Supreme Court: 3 Must Reads

-On 22 May 2019 the Central Government confirmed elevation of Justices Aniruddha Bose, AS Bopanna, Bhushan Ramkrishna Gavai and Surya Kant.
-For the first time the Supreme Court has its sanctioned strenght of 31 judges.
+On May 22nd 2019, the Central Government confirmed elevation of Justices Aniruddha Bose, AS Bopanna, Bhushan Ramkrishna Gavai and Surya Kant.
+For the first time the Supreme Court has its sanctioned strength of 31 judges.

 Below are three pieces which closely examine regional representation of the Court: